Web Protection - Security Settings

 |Block Bad Bots (like comment spammers and scanners)||

 All bad bots are denied access to your website by default.
-You can customize the list of good bots from the Bot Access Control settings.
+You can customize the list of bad bots from the Bot Access Control settings.
 For example, you may want to whitelist a specific vulnerability scanner your organization subscribes to.

 Click the Also block link to add to the Bad Bots List.